12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Things to do in Siem Reap

-4. Take a pottery class
+6. Take a pottery class

-If you feel like recreating that famous pottery scene from Ghost, here’s your chance.
-You’ll get to shape your own masterpiece under expert guidance and add some Khmer ornamentation to your piece.
-The class takes two hours.
+In a pottery class, you’ll get to shape your own masterpiece under expert guidance and add some Khmer ornamentation to your piece.

-Book here: Siem Reap: Cambodian Pottery Class
+Book here: Cambodian Pottery Class in Siem Reap (⭐ 5/5)

 Pottery class Siem Reap

-5. Drink at Angkor What?
+8. Drink at Angkor What?
+Bar

-You’ll find Angkor What? at Pub Street
+You’ll find Angkor What? at Pub Street.

 Things to do in Siem Reap